jodytburch/pacmen-exercise/README.md

 ## Description

 This project is a factory for making pacmen.
-The user can add as many pacmen as desired.
-Click "Add PacMan" to add another PacMan to the page.
-Click "Start Game" to start.
+The user can add as many pacmen as desired to the page at any time, and start the game when they want the Pacmen to start bouncing around the page.

 ## How To Run:
 1. Fork project.